alilafzi/Coronavirus/README.md

 Histogram of change in the death ratio for the three PC states <br>

-Since it is not known exactly what percentage of population follows the MM order and use face coverings, it is necessary to come up with features that can capture how likely is an individual to follow the recommended practice.
+Since it is not known exactly what percentage of population follows the MM order and use face coverings, it is necessary to come up with features that can capture how likely is an individual to follow the recommended practices.
 For bridging this gap, four main features are chosen as primary indicators which are listed below:<br>
 <ul> <b> 1.
 County Population: </b> Population in each county is obtained from the most recent surveys for the year 2019. </ul>
 <ul> <b> 2.
 Median Household Income: </b> The income level is the median household in each county in the years 2015-2019.</ul>
 <ul> <b> 3.
 Political Inclination: </b> The data for the political inclination is constructed based on the 2020 US presidential election results.</ul>